SullyP/Solar-Router-for-ESPHome/docs/en/contributing.md

 This sensor is used by **Engines** to get the value of power exchanged with the grid.

-If this new power meter needs specific configuration, required parameters have to be added into `substitution` section.
+If this new power meter needs specific configuration, required parameters have to be added into `vars` section of `packages`.

 A documentation have to be added describing the power meter and how to configure it.
 See [update documentation](#update-documentation) chapter bellow.